NickyBoy89/java2go/README.md

 * `-ast` pretty-prints the generated ast, in addition to any other options

+* `-symbols` (WIP) controls whether the parser uses internal symbol tables to handle things such as name collistions, resulting in better code generation at the cost of increased parser complexity (default: true)

 * `-sync` parses the files in sequential order, instead of in parallel

 * `-exclude-annotations` specifies a list of annotations on methods and fields that will exclude them from the generated code